The Blizzard – Magicka Warden PvP Build

 Resource Management & Rotation

-Defensive Rotation: You’re going to be relying on Living Trellis and Harness Magicka primarily for your active defense.
-If you feel yourself taking big damage, feel free to pop your ultimate to get that major protection.
+Defensive Rotation: You’re going to be relying on Living Trellis and Elusive Mist/Shimmering Shield primarily for your active defense.
+If you feel yourself taking big damage, feel free to pop your back bar ultimate for big healing.

 As with all builds, offensive and defensive power will be maximized if you maintain your buffs on yourself and debuffs on your opponent(s).